SrijanBadhya/Debsoc/Running the PES Debsoc.md

 While Nikhil and I understood this exclusive benefit, we're still certified haters of online sessions.
 - The community aspect doesn't feel natural because someone has to initiate conversation during OA prep time (and the responsible senior is usually busy prepping their OA).
 This cannot be just a, 'cross over shake hands' initiation, but an actual mention of some topic.
 You have to ask someone a particular question.
 - Without being able to see each other, conversation quickly turns awkward.
 - Due to a lot of issues involving talking over each other, it's impossible to have 6 people talking at once (which is possible offline).
-When people do talk over each other, they pause, repeat themselves, and things f
+When people do talk over each other, they pause, repeat themselves, and things feel awkward.
 - It's easy to become depressed post your debate because you're all alone (happens to me often).
-- The impressions of people aren't that impactful.
 - Conversation between the seniors and juniors often ends after the OA/feedback.
 You have to consciously initiate further conversation.
 However offline, conversation would happen naturally on the way to the gate.
 - Nobody really leaves an impression, you can't often remember debating alongside someone if they were just a name on your screen.
 - People either forget about the session, or join really late because there are so many things at home that can take up your time.
 Back in 2022, online sessions set for 9 pm used to start at 10 pm.